-Upgrades are not supported for License Server VPX.
-See Move license files from an older License Server VPX version.
+Important: Upgrades are not supported for License Server VPX.
 Upgrade the License Server

 Citrix recommends that you install the newest License Server.
 The new License Server is backward compatible and will work with older products and license files; however, new products require the newest License Server to check out licenses correctly.
 You can install or upgrade the latest version from the Citrix Web site (Downloads page).